wpeterman/ResistanceGA/ResistanceGA_Vignette.md

 Run the Single surface optimization function (`SS_optim`).
-Running this example with the default settings took XX iterations and ~22 minutes to complete on a computer with an Intel i7 3.4 GHz processor.
+Running this example with the default settings took 176 iterations and ~75 minutes to complete on a computer with an Intel i7 3.4 GHz processor.
+This is longer thna tha average single surface optimization generally takes, but as you can see below, we very precisely recovered the data generating values.

 ```r
 SS_RESULTS <- SS_optim(CS.inputs = CS.inputs, GA.inputs = GA.inputs)
 ```

 After executing the function, the console will be updated to report the time to complete each iteration as well as AICc of each iteration.
+If you do not wish to view updates at each iteration of the optimization, set `quiet = TRUE` in `GAp.prep`

 What the `SS_optim` function does:
 * Read each .asc file that is in the specified ASCII.dir and determines whether it is a categorical or continuous surface.
 A surface is considered categorical if it contains 15 or fewer unique values.